JJNJNRobin1337/Proj.Shinra-mcmd/README.md

 Addons include:
-Piglin Overhaul (inspired by Minecraft Legends] Villager Overhaul
+Piglin Overhaul (inspired by Minecraft Legends] Villager Overhaul (including villages]
-Piglin Overhaul (inspired in part by Minecraft Legends and Minecraft Dungeons] Pollution Compatability (compatability mod for a custom pollution system, seperate from pollution of the realms]
+Pillager Overhaul (inspired in part by Minecraft Legends and Minecraft Dungeons] Pollution Compatability (compatability mod for a custom pollution system, seperate from pollution of the realms] Hypothetical 'Workers and Unions Expansion' (requires all three overhauls] Golems and Robots Pack (partially legends inspired, will have a 'sub-expansion' which might require the same mods as the Workers and Unions expansion, due to including Villager, Piglin, and Pillager 'Golems']